-La Vernia ISD was assigned an overall state accountability rating of “B” (89 on a 100 point scale) by the Texas Education Agency for 2022.
+La Vernia ISD was assigned an overall state accountability rating of “A” (91 on a 100 point scale) by the Texas Education Agency for 2022.
 To review a summary of LVISD's state accountability scores, please view the informational presentation below.

 Parents are encouraged to visit https://txschools.gov/ to view online report cards designed to be useful tools in seeing how a school or school district is doing in different areas.
 The report cards spotlight specific strengths, in addition to any challenges, that can assure the needs of all students are being met.
 Parents can search by district or school name and compare that district’s or school’s performance to others in their area.

 Districts and campuses receive a rating based on performance in three areas: